Welcome to Unique Learning System

 Use the GO button located on the iDoc Nav Bar quickly navigate to any of the lesson plans or activities.

-Using the lesson plans, teachers can engage all students with age-respectful, standards-based materials.
+Using the lesson plans, service providers can engage all students with age-respectful, standards-based materials.

 - Lesson plans provide detailed instructions for delivering each activity, supported by a consistent routine.